TrynkaLab/CHEERS/README.md

 # CHEERS

 CHEERS (Chromatin Element Enrichment Ranking by Specificity) is a method to determine enrichment of annotations in GWAS significant loci.
 In addition to SNP-peak overlap, CHEERS takes into account peak properties as reflected by quantitative changes in read counts within peaks.

 Main code by Blagoje Soskic.
-LD calculation by Lara Bossini-Castillo, Python3.8 version  & test dataset courtesy of [Nikhil Milind](https://github.com/NMilind).
+LD calculation by Lara Bossini-Castillo, Python 3.8 version and test dataset courtesy of [Nikhil Milind](https://github.com/NMilind).

 ## Requirements

 This is a rewrite of CHEERS for **Python 3.8**.
-Please see the main branch python3 for a **Python2.7** version.
+Please see the `main` branch for a **Python 2.7** version.
 It uses the following base modules:

 1. `argparse`
 2. `functools`